Written by: |

 C. The Establishment Clause as a Defense: Equal Access - 4 updates

-Page: 204 - Note 2 posted on 5/30/2023A federal district court ordered a school to allow the After School Satan Club to meet on school premises.
+Page: 204 - Note 2 posted on 2/17/2025A federal district court ordered a school to allow the After School Satan Club to meet on school premises.
 The school had blocked the group from attending due to public concerns against the group.
 The court said excluding ASSC violated the First Amendment.
 Is this consistent with Widmar?
 See Satan.
 Why do you think the ACLU brought this case?
+The case was settled, allowing the group to meet on school premises.
+The school paid $200,000 to the Satanic Temple and the After School Satan Club for attorneys' fees and costs.
+Settlement.

 Page: 205 - End of Note 3 posted on 2/28/2023The Trump and Biden administrations have different approaches to religious issues on campus.
 Trump passed an executive order allowing the federal government to stop grants to schools that restricted the activities of religious organizations.
 Biden has proposed a policy to get rid of that rule, saying it is too burdensome and that the First Amendment already protects religious rights so the rule was not necessary.
 Which approach do you favor?
 See TrumpBiden.